- Home

-The key goal of NZDFI’s tree breeding work is to produce improved planting stock for growers.
-Millions of improved seedlings will be needed for planting if we are to achieve the vision of planting 60,000 hectares of naturally durable eucalypts by 2030 and developing a sustainable durable hardwood industry in New Zealand.
+The key goal of NZDFI’s tree breeding work continues to be producing improved planting stock for growers.
+Millions more improved seedlings will be needed for planting if we are to achieve the vision of planting 60,000 hectares of naturally durable eucalypts by 2030 and developing a sustainable durable hardwood industry in New Zealand.

-NZDFI is benefiting from innovative research by Proseed NZ into the development of rapid eucalypt propagation techniques, including clonal propagation.
+NZDFI has benefitted from innovative research by Proseed NZ into the development of rapid eucalypt propagation techniques, including clonal propagation.

 Proseed NZ is Australasia's largest supplier of tree seed, and is a foundation partner of NZDFI.
 Its contribution to NZDFI’s work includes: